mushkevych/synergy_flow/README.md

 ---------

 - add the *rollback* to `AbstractAction` interface and incorporate it into the `action's` life-cycle
-- add *REQUEST_REPROCESS* to the `unit_of_work` states and allow Flow Worker to react to it by continuing from the last known successful step
+- add *flows* tab to the Synergy Scheduler; MX should provide ability to reprocess/continue the flow

 License:
 ---------